dezyh/patchup/readme.md

 #### Client
 React single page app using Redux for state management.
 Deployed on AWS S3 for efficient distribution.
 #### Server
-Express server using Mongoose as the database query engine.
+Actix-Web server with Diesel as the ORM for a PostgreSQL database.
 Deployed on AWS EC2.
 #### Database
-MongoDB replica of 3 nodes.
-Deployed on AWS EC2.
+PostgreSQL deployed on AWS EC2.
 #### Service
 Patching service in Rust using the bidiff crate.
 Deployed on AWS Fargate with automatic horizontal scaling.